 Best Overall Performance - Whistle Go Explore GPS Pet Tracker

 Whistle was founded in 2012 and is a subsidiary of Mars Petcare, which has operated for over 100 years.
-And Whistle has gained its popularity for providing high-quality smart GPS trackers for pets.
+Their smart GPS trackers for pets are one of the favorites among most dog owners.

 Whistle Go Explore is a smart device that can help you quickly locate your dog with real-time location tracking using AT&T network and Google maps, which means it requires a subscription.
 It also features geofencing that will alert you by email, text, or app when your dog leaves the designated place.

 Additionally, you can also use the nutrition calculator to ensure you are feeding your dog the right portion of food based on the breed, age, and exercise level.
-Another important feature it has is the health monitoring that will tell you if there is any irregular behavior like excessive scratching and licking.
+To those who have been using Whistle 3, this tracking device is an upgrade version, which will tell you if there is any irregular behavior like excessive scratching and licking.
 This information is valuable as it could be the signs or symptoms of any potential health issues.

 There is also an in-built beacon light that you can switch on using the app, making it easier for you to spot your dog at night.
-It has an extended battery life that can last up to 20 days, but this depends on how you use it.
-If you are a heavy user, it could probably last up to 5 to 10 days.
-This GPS tracker is a great all-in-one device that allows you to do lots of things from tracking your pooch’s location to monitoring their health.
+It has an extended battery life that can last up to twenty days, but this depends on how you use it.
+If you are a heavy user, it could probably last up to five to ten days.
+This pet GPS collar tracker is a great all-in-one device that allows you to do lots of things, from tracking your pooch’s location to monitoring their health.

 Link AKC is a pet tech company that has won the “Best of Innovation” award at CES 2017 in the Wearable Technology category.

 The Link AKC Smart Dog Collar is one of the best dog GPS tracking collars on the market and has nationwide coverage in the United States.
-Like any other smart device, it requires service plan connectivity to trace your dog and features virtual fences to notify yourself when your canine leaves the safe zone.
+Like any other smart device, it requires service plan connectivity to trace your dog and features a geo-fence that will notify you when your canine companion leaves the safe zone.

 This smart collar works like a dog smartphone, which can consolidate vet records, set reminders, and has precise activity tracking.
 It also monitors the temperature surrounding your dog and will notify you if it is too hot or too cold for them.

-This good looking GPS tracker has a battery life of up to 3 days with regular use.
+This pet GPS collar tracker has a battery life of up to three days with regular use.
 It is water-resistant and impact-resistant.
 You can also turn on the in-built LED light to provide added visibility and have sound features to help with training.

 Best for Budget - Tractive 3G GPS Dog Tracker